 - Is style individualistic, or address a large audience?
-(Yates 1996) - Users develop linguistically unique styles compared to other mediums; - For example, both 1st and 3rd person pronouns are common, where other genres tend to stick to just one. - Intensifier use indicates a younger audience "really" vs. "very" (Ito 2003). - Orthographic errors not always errors ("very lucky" vs. "very luccy") (Stewart 2014)
+(Yates 1996) - Users develop linguistically unique styles compared to other mediums; - For example, both 1st and 3rd person pronouns are common, where other genres tend to stick to just one. - Intensifier use indicates a younger audience "really" vs. "very" (Ito 2003). - Orthographic errors are often intentional ("smoll been" vs "small bean") (Stewart 2014)